EndlessHorizonsXYZ/website/README.md

 # Copyright

-Copyright (c) Swarm Nutrition doo Serbia 2022.
+Copyright (c) Aleksa Milošević 2022.
 All rights reserved.

 This copyright covers all trademark symbols such as logotypes and icons.